dimforge/nalgebra/README.md

 ## Compilation
 You will need the last rust compiler from the master branch.
-I pull the compiler and fix my code almost every days.
-If you encounter problems, make sure you have the last version.
+If you encounter problems, make sure you have the last version before creating an issue.

     git clone git://github.com/sebcrozet/nalgebra.git
     cd nalgebra